 Pinto Basin Road

-Pinto Basin Road runs from Park Boulevard southwest to the Cottonwood entrance.
-As you leave the mountainous higher altitude Mojave desert into the lower altitude Colorado desert, the Joshua trees disappear and give way to more cacti and other desert plants.
+Pinto Basin Road is another don’t miss road in Joshua Tree NP.
+It runs from Park Boulevard southwest to the Cottonwood entrance.
+As you leave the mountainous higher altitude Mojave desert and head into the lower altitude of the Colorado desert, the Joshua trees disappear and give way to more cacti and other desert plants.
+The following features are located off of Pinto Basin Road.

 Cholla Cactus Garden